learn-co-students/js-rails-as-api-custom-json-rendering-using-rails-rcdd_202103_irq_few/README.md

 ## Introduction

-By using `render json:` in our Rails controller, we can take entire models or even collections of models, have Rails convert them to JSON, and send them out on request.
+By using `render json:` in our Rails controller we can take entire models or even collections of models, have Rails convert them to JSON, and send them out on request.
 We already have the makings of a basic API.
 In this lesson, we're going to look at shaping that data that gets converted to JSON and making it more